kamilmazurek/hexagonal-architecture-template/README.md

 OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Spring Boot is a trademark of Broadcom Inc. and/or its subsidiaries.